 Available is the 2017 version of the Church Treasurer’s Manual from the Presbytery of Philadelphia that is used at its annual workshop.
 There is a detailed self-audit checklist in the Appendix of the attached manual here on pages 60-67.
 This manual has evolved over the years, and probably still needs more work, but Philadelphia has found that it is a good start for most churches.

 Several resources are available to help you at your presbytery and congregations regarding the new overtime regulations.
 Please know these are just informational – and that you will need to discuss this with your financial folks as well as other counsel (i.e. your auditors) to make sure you are correctly handling these changes.

-A presbytery resource can be found here.
+A presbytery resource (from 2016) can be found here.